mcoirad/the-grunfeld/_executives/Ernie Grunfeld_['NYK', 'MIL', 'WAS'].md

   <li>Drafted John Wall with 1th pick but was worth 2th pick.</li>

-  <li>Drafted Jan Veselý with 6th pick but was worth 43th pick.</li>
+  <li>Drafted Jan Veselý with 6th pick but was worth 49th pick.</li>

-  <li>Drafted Nick Young with 16th pick but was worth 40th pick.</li>
+  <li>Drafted Nick Young with 16th pick but was worth 51th pick.</li>

   </ul>'
-draft_description: Ernie Grunfeld ranks in the 44th percentile for drafting among executives in our database.
-That's basically average.
-It could worse though lol.
+draft_description: Ernie Grunfeld ranks in the 47th percentile for drafting among executives in our database.
+Grunfeld's draft picks average out to be worth the equivalent of 4 spots lower than they were picked due to their terrible drafting.
 draft_num_players: 28
-draft_overall_percentile_vorp: 69
+draft_overall_percentile_vorp: 71
-draft_rating_bpm: -3
+draft_rating_bpm: -10
-draft_rating_grade_bpm: D+
+draft_rating_grade_bpm: C-
-draft_rating_grade_vorp: C-
+draft_rating_grade_vorp: C
-draft_rating_percentile_bpm: 39
+draft_rating_percentile_bpm: 44
-draft_rating_percentile_vorp: 45
+draft_rating_percentile_vorp: 48
-draft_rating_vorp: 0
+draft_rating_vorp: -4
 draft_total_bpm: 95751
 draft_total_grade_bpm: A+
 draft_total_grade_vorp: A+